PanSem/mess/README.md

 * Windows 7, 8.1, 10

 ### Download mess from:
-* If you want to build it your shelf just clone the project and run make
+* If you want to build it yourself, simply clone the project and run the ‘make’ command.
-* Just download zip form file
+* Just download the zip from the folder named 'file'

 ## Usage

-* Press key arrows to navigate the file
+* Press key arrows to navigate
-* Press HOME to go to the start of the file
+* Press HOME to go to the start
-* Press END to go to the end of the file
+* Press END to go to the end
 * Press q to quit

 * You are ready to go.